Continuing Education Guidelines

 - FRS will pay the early registration fee only if such a fee is offered; the employee is responsible for the cost difference.

-- CE requests must be received by the Clinical Quality (CQ) Division one month prior to the course.
+- CE requests must be received by the Continuing Education department one month prior to the course.
 Exceptions will be considered based on director’s discretion.
 Failure to submit registration request within one month of the course may result in employee being responsible for completing course registration including payment.

 - For courses offered in multiple cities, FRS will reimburse local attendance only unless the director approves otherwise based on business priorities.